Pelagic thresher: Life history

-Females reach maturity at 2.8-2.9 m (9.2-9.5 ft) long and eight to nine years old, while males mature at 2.7-2.8 m (8.9-9.2 ft) long and seven to eight years old.
+Females reach maturity at 2.8–2.9 m long and eight to nine years old, while males mature at 2.7–2.8 m long and seven to eight years old.
 The oldest confirmed ages for females and males are 16 and 14 years, respectively.
 Extrapolating the growth curves to the largest known individuals suggests that females may have a lifespan exceeding 28 years, and males 17 years.
 A single female produces about 40 young over her entire life.

 Thermoregulation

 Anatomical examination indicates that the pelagic thresher is unlikely to be warm-bodied like the common thresher; it lacks a rete mirabile, a blood vessel countercurrent exchange system that prevents metabolic heat from being dissipated into the water, inside its trunk.
 Furthermore, its aerobic red muscles, responsible for generating heat in the common thresher, are positioned in two lateral strips just beneath the skin rather than at the core of the body.
 A rete system is present around the pelagic thresher's brain and eyes, albeit less developed than in the bigeye thresher, which may serve to buffer those organs against temperature changes.